 THE MOVIE POSTER

-I don’t think much people pay attention on this kind of thing but I do.
+I don’t think much people pay attention on this kind of thing, but I do.
 As a book lover, the cover always plays a big role for me.
-I heard so many good reviews about this movie then I found out that it took place in Sapporo, Japan.
+I heard so many good reviews about this movie; and then I found out that it took place in Sapporo, Japan.
 I was completely into it!
-Though, I really don’t watch in cinema alone (thank you, Ate Dang for asking me!
-I wouldn’t have had my ass out of the house if you didn’t.
-Hahaha!)

 This is probably one of the funniest scenes in the movie!
-I wonder though why this was chosen among of the many that showcase a great cinematography (hello, it’s Japan!
+Though, I wonder why this was chosen among the many that showcased a great cinematography (hello, it’s Japan!
 You can’t expect less).
 Either way, it’s interesting and I love the color blending.

 If you are a Filipino, you probably know how Empoy can be so amusing!
-Just looking at him makes me want to crack up so bad.
-Mind you, it’s not the looks, it’s his charm and humor.
+Just looking at him makes me want to crack up so bad – it’s his charm and humor.

 It’s kinda cliché but not in its entirety.
 That typical funny guy with its flowery words and stuff.
 The girl falling for the humor.
 There are times that I have anticipated what was going to happen and I’d be like “That’s it?
-I expected more.” when I thought we were already at the end.
+I expected more,” when I thought we were already at the end.
 Little did I know!
-The ending is just completely different than the other movies I’ve seen (not that I have seen many but yeah).
+The ending is just completely different than the other movies I’ve seen.

 We found ourselves just staring at the screen as the credits rolled in.

 It was funny as much as it was heartbreaking—in the worst possible way.

 Let me know your thoughts about it! 🙂